raphael-proust/raphael-proust.github.io/games/monastic-traditions.md

 ...

 I just published [*Monastic Traditions*](http://www.dmsguild.com/product/231175/Monastic-Traditions-Monk-Subclasses), a set of subclasses for Monks in 5th Edition Dungeons & Dragons, on the [Dungeon Masters Guild](http://www.dmsguild.com/).
-It offers three options for characters playing Monks:
+It offers three options for Monk characters:

 - the Way of the Animals,
 - the Way of the Fengshui, and